 For more than three decades he has been involved in urban policy as a scholar, a government official, a journalist, and an activist and organizer.
 Professor Dreier has written widely on American politics and public policy, specializing in urban politics and policy, housing policy, community development, and community organizing.
-He is a frequent speaker on this topics to a wide variety of professional, scholarly, and civic organizations.
+He is a frequent speaker on these topics to a wide variety of professional, scholarly, and civic organizations.

-He is coauthor of three other books, and coeditor of another book, about cities and urban policy:
+He is also coauthor of three other books, and coeditor of another book, about cities and urban policy:

 - Place Matters: Metropolitics for the 21st Century(coauthored with John Mollenkopf and Todd Swanstrom) was published in 2001 by the University Press of Kansas.
 A third edition was published in 2014.
 The book won the Michael Harrington Book Award, given by the American Political Science Association for the “outstanding book that demonstrates how scholarship can be used in the struggle for a better world.”

 - The Next Los Angeles: The Struggle for a Livable City(with Oxy colleagues Regina Freer, Bob Gottlieb, and Mark Vallianatos) was published by University of California Press in 2005.

 - Regions That Work: How Cities and Suburbs Can Grow Together(coauthored with Manuel Pastor, Eugene Grigsby, and Marta Lopez-Garza) was published by the University of Minnesota Press in 2000.
 It examines the disconnect between regional economic development strategies and community development practices in low-income neighborhoods.

-- Up Against the Sprawl: Public Policy and the Making of Southern California(co-edited with Jennifer Wolch and Manuel Pastor), published by the University of Minnesota Press, examines the government policies that promoted sprawl in Southern California.
+- Up Against the Sprawl: Public Policy and the Making of Southern California(co-edited with Jennifer Wolch and Manuel Pastor), published by the University of Minnesota Press in 2000, examines the government policies that promoted sprawl in Southern California.

-In 2009, with coauthor Christopher Martin, Dreier wrote a report on media coverage of the controversy over the community organizing group ACORN, Manipulating the Public Agenda: Why ACORN Was in the News and What the News Got Wrong.
-The report generated considerable media attention.
-Columnists for the Washington Post, Chicago Tribune, Philadelphia Inquirer wrote about the story.
-Dreier appeared twice on the “Rachel Maddow Show” on MSNBC-TV, and on more than a dozen radio shows, to discuss the report.
-An updated version of the report was published as “How ACORN Was Framed” in the Fall 2010 issue of Perspectives on Politics, a journal sponsored by the American Political Science Association.
+- In 2009, with coauthor Christopher Martin, Dreier wrote a report, “How ACORN Was Framed,”about media coverage of the controversy over ACORN, the community organizing group..
+Columnists for the Washington Post, Chicago Tribune, Philadelphia Inquirer wrote about the story and Dreier appeared on “The Rachel Maddow Show” to discuss the report’s findings.
+The study was published in the Fall 2010 issue of Perspectives on Politics, a journal sponsored by the American Political Science Association,

 Dreier’s research has been funded by the Haynes Foundation, the Irvine Foundation, Atlantic Philanthropies, the Century Foundation, the U.S. Department of Housing & Urban Development, the Ford Foundation, the Brookings Institution, the Eisenhower Foundation, the Public Welfare Foundation, and other funders.